reesi02/CreditCardSystem/README.md

 ##  Integration Test ##

 `/src/test/java/com/reeves/simon/IntegrationTest.java`
-Integration test which starts the REST service on a random port, and then make REST requests to the sevice to create an entity.
+The Integration test starts the REST service on a random port, and then makes REST requests to the sevice to create an entity.
 The test then gets all the cards to verify the card details were created successfully.

 ## Running ##
-After cloning the source, you can build the jar file form the root directory (which contains pom.mxl) with `mvn comile`
+After cloning the source, you can build the jar file form the root directory (which contains pom.mxl) with

+`mvn comile`

 You can run the test with

 `mvn test`

 You can start the service with

 `java -jar target/CreditCardSystem-1.0.0-SNAPSHOT.jar`

 ## Web UI ##
-When the service is running the Web UI is accessible from http://<host>:8080/.
+When the service is running the Web UI is accessible from http://host:8080/.
 The Web UI has been implemented with AngularJS and Bootstrap.